lu18cheng/pic16b_stock_analysis/README.md

 - Data Visualizations
     Practices with multiple types of visualizations would be involved in this project, especially how to make interactive interface for users to do scenario analysis
 - Machine Learning Modeling
-    We would first analyze the data with general-purpose machine learning modelings such as `TensorFlow`, `Scikit-learn`, etc. Depending on the output of these models, we will experiment packages specialized for time series such as `Prophet`.
+    We would first analyze the data with general-purpose machine learning models such as `TensorFlow`, `Scikit-learn`, etc. Depending on the output of these models, we will experiment packages specialized for time series such as `Prophet`
 - Web development and report/blog writing
     The final deliverable is a webapp, so we will learn how to efficiently and collarborately build a website with relevant packages.
-Presentation is a key skillset, and this project can be a great opportunity for us to practice presentation in both verbal and writing.
+Presentation is a key skillset, and this project can be a great opportunity for us to practice presentation in both verbal and writing

 ## Risks
 There are two things that could potentially stop us from achieving the full deliverable: